 As you can see from their similarity in looks, the awning window takes its operation and style directly from the ancient origins of a fabric awning.
 Some ideas begin with greatness and in cases like the awning window, it's our new technology that improves upon them.

-What Are the Advantages of an Awning Window?
+Advantages of an Awning Window

 The reason why awning windows have held their popularity for so long is because of their versatile function and ventilation advantages.
 What could be better than having a window that's small enough to prevent unwelcomed critters and security threats sneaking through but still allow a cool breeze to pass through the house?